genterist/openMRS-Security/Capstone/FINAL.md

 <br/>
 Follow recommendations at https://wiki.openmrs.org/display/docs/Security+and+Encryption we encode the plain password using the built-in "encodeString" function.
 This change has to be made accross all authentication functions that output password into XML files.

-## PROPOSED PULL REQUEST FOR 1-2 LOGIN PAGE REDIRECT TO LOGOUT
+## IMMEDIATE PULL REQUEST RECOMMENDATION

 ### Affected module : OpenMRS login
 + Page location : http://localhost:8081/openmrs-standalone/login.htm
 + Attack type : unauthorized redirect after login
 + Attack value : %2Fopenmrs-standalone%2Fappui%2Fheader%2Flogout.action%3FsuccessUrl%3Dopenmrs-standalone

-We propose the following bug fixe - replacing any "logout" string with a "home" string so that even when attackers found a way to force the logout page (to accomplish denial of service), the server codes will change that and redirect user back to home.
+We propose the following bug fix - replacing any "logout" string with a "home" string so that even when attackers found a way to force the logout page (to accomplish denial of service), the server codes will change that and redirect user back to home.

 #### Original code
 ![alt text](https://github.com/genterist/openMRS-Security/blob/master/4-SecurityPrinciples/images/t-fix3.png)